Your energy supplier will check your credit score when assessing deals

 Applying for credit regularly can put a dent in your business score, so limit your credit applications.
 You should also make sure that all records are present and correct with your credit referencing agency.
 An incorrect missed payment could be impacting your credit score without you even realising.

-Should you seek out a better energy deal?
+Should you seek out better business energy prices?

 Regularly comparing energy prices is something that all businesses should make a habit of, whether or not you have a low credit score.
 This can give you a better idea of what’s available and how your current deal compares.